lastleon/SpaceGame/README.md

 All the sprites were drawn by me using [Pixilart](https://www.pixilart.com/).
 I discovered this site while looking for an easy-to-use online-editor for pixelart, and I am impressed by how good of a tool it is (especially because it's for free).
-The font for the score was downloaded [here](https://fontmeme.com/fonts/monobit-font/), so credit to where credit is due.
+The font for the score was downloaded [here](https://fontmeme.com/fonts/monobit-font/), so credit where credit is due.